MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     ??? ??? ??????? ??? ??? ?????
     ???    ???        ???????           ???  ??? ?????
     DEF.SG boulder(?)
-PFV:P3SG:hit:A3SG wall and PFV:P3SG:break.INTR(?)
+PFV:P3SG:hit:A3SG wall and PFV:P3SG:shatter.INTR(?)
-    'The boulder hit the wall and (the boulder) broke'
+    'The boulder hit the wall and (the boulder) shattered'

     ??? ??? ????? ??? ??????? ??? ???
     ???    ???       ?????                 ??? ???????            ???    ???